How to disable Zeroconf automatic network configuration APIPA, Link-Local for TCP/IP addressing if no DHCP server is available

 RHEL / Fedora / CentOS configuring as follows.

-For Debian and Ubuntu the avahi-daemon configuration has to be changed.
+For Linux Mint and Ubuntu the avahi-daemon configuration has to be changed.

 The avahi-daemon should do not start automatically on system boot.